 3. Some Protestant Premillennialists believe the wages of sin is eternal life with torment for souls that cannot die, which puts them in the camp of those that believe that souls now have endless life and will be tormented by God because these souls had been in unsaved persons, they do not believe death is the wages of sin.

 If there is a soul in us that is now immortal and it can never die or be dead, how could there be a resurrection of the dead?
 Do you believe in the resurrection of the dead?
 If yes, what do you believe will be resurrected; will you be raised from the dead, or do you believe as many that only a soul that can never be dead, and that this deathless soul is the only thing that will be raised from the dead, and after you are dead it is the only thing that will ever have life?
 When I first begin this study I was surprised and made to tremble at how few really believed in the resurrection, and how many there are that do not really know what they believe about it.
 Many believe some deathless something that they believe to be in themselves will instantly be translated from this world to Heaven or Hell at their death, (1) without a resurrection, (2) before the resurrection, (3) before the Judgment Day, (4) and before the second coming of Christ, but when they are asked what is the reason for the resurrection, many not only do not know, but most have never really thought about it.
-Death is looked at as being a doorway to life in another form, that death is not really death, and there is nowhere in their thoughts or in their faith for a resurrection for their theology says no soul is really dead.
-The resurrection has been removed from the faith of many by today's theology that says it is only some immortal something that is believed to be in a person will go to Heaven at the moment of death.
+Death is looked at as being a doorway to life in another form, that death is not really death, and there is nowhere in their thoughts or in their faith for a resurrection for their man made theology says no soul is really dead.
+The resurrection has been removed from the faith of many by today's theology that says it is only some immortal something that is believed to be in a person will go to Heaven at the moment of the death of the person.
 But is there any life after death before the second coming of Christ, before the resurrection of the dead?
 Paul said life after death will be only at the resurrection when, "This mortal must put on immortality" (1 Corinthians 15:53), but if there is a soul that is now immortal in us, then what is it that is now mortal that will put on immortality at the resurrection?
 It is the mortal person (you), not a soul that will be raised from the dead; the mortal person (you) will put on immortality at the resurrection; it will be YOU.
 The mortal you changed to immortal that will be in Heaven.

 WHAT DOES THE BIBLE SAY